TheProGrammar/password-generator/README.md

 ## What is SafePass?

-SafePass is a simple SwiftUI based password generator app that creates custom password.
+SafePass is a simple SwiftUI based password generator app that creates a custom password.

 ## Description